News & Events

 Cost: $30/person (includes lunch and a copy of A Landowner's Guide to Conserving Native Pollinators in Ontario)

-On Saturday November 1, 2014, pollination biologist Susan Chan, will present a full day workshop designed for farmers, landowners and concerned citizens.
-Susan will outline the fundamentals of pollination, as well as habitat requirements for pollinators and beneficial insects.
+On Saturday November 1, 2014, Farms at Work will present this full day workshop designed for farmers, landowners and concerned citizens.
+Pollination Biologist, Susan Chan will outline the fundamentals of pollination, as well as habitat requirements for pollinators and beneficial insects.
 Case studies will be presented, and strategies for mitigating threats to pollinators will be proposed.

 Susan has been invited to give presentations to thousands of people across Ontario, and her extensive research is inspiring farmers and landowners to implement pollinator conservation plans on their own properties.